How to Write a Résumé Header (What to Include and Examples)

 Here’s what it looks like:

-Job title or headline
+2. Add your job title or a headline

 On a separate line immediately after your name, you can list your job title, for example: